Alamosa, Colorado

-Alamosa is the home rule city that is the county seat of Alamosa County, Colorado, United States.
+Alamosa is the home rule city that is the county seat of, and the most populous municipality in, Alamosa County, Colorado United States.
 Alamosa is located along the Rio Grande.
 The city population was 9,806 in the 2020 United States census.
 The city is the commercial center of the San Luis Valley in south-central Colorado, and is the home of Adams State University.
+Alamosa is the primary city of the Alamosa, CO Micropolitan Statistical Area.

 History

 The Alamosa, Colorado, post office opened on March 12, 1878, and the Town of Alamosa was incorporated on August 12, 1878.
 The town was established by the Denver and Rio Grande Railroad and quickly became an important rail center.
 Alamosa was the terminus of the D&RG until 1881, when the line was extended to Monte Vista.
 The railroad had an extensive construction, repair, and shipping facility in Alamosa for many years and headquartered its remaining narrow-gauge service here with trackage reaching many points throughout southwest Colorado and northern New Mexico.
 Alamosa County was created on March 8, 1913, with Alamosa as its first and only seat.

 Alamosa is now a notable tourist town with many nearby attractions, including the Great Sand Dunes National Park and Preserve, Colorado Gators Reptile Park, and the Rio Grande Scenic Railroad.
 The town hosts "Summer Fest on the Rio" which occurs the first weekend in June, the Early Iron car show over the Labor Day weekend, and "Weekends on the Rio" on various Sundays throughout the summer The city takes its name from the Spanish adjective Alamosa, meaning "of cottonwood", for the cottonwood forests which grow along the Rio Grande and throughout town.